7 Tasks Every Shop Owner Should Complete Before the End of the Year

-With December 31 just around the corner, there are few critical tasks to complete before you sit by the fire and wait for 2020 to exit stage left.
-We pulled together this year-end business checklist so you can knock these activities out and start 2021 on good footing.
+With the end of the year just around the corner, there are a few critical tasks to complete before you sit by the fire and wait for the year to exit stage left.
+We pulled together this year-end business checklist so you can knock these activities out and start out the new year on good footing.

 “We want to start fresh in January, but a cash shortfall can be a big setback to focusing your energy forward,” notes business coach Jill James, CEO, and founder of Sif Industries.
 “I always keep customer relationships and sales at the top of my list.
 Having sales and loyal customers will solve a lot of other business problems.”
 If you don’t have enough projects on the books, hop on Xometry to fill your pipeline or seek out more referrals to your shop.

 How do you prepare accounting for year-end?
 Meet with your CPA.
 They can help you identify crucial tasks to complete.
 One thing you should definitely do while there’s still time to make decisions: a trial close of your books.
 Your CPA can analyze it to yield valuable insights about cash flow and tax liability.
 Manufacturers Capital, a Xometry Shop Advantage Program partner, has a fantastic guide to some of the items you may want to discuss with your tax advisor before the year ends.